UNINETTSigma2/documentation/jobs/guides/running_job_steps_parallel.md

     sbatch --partition=bigmem parallel_steps_cpu.sh

-For job types that hand out _whole nodes_, notably the _normal_ jobs on Fram, one has to do it slightly different.
+For job types that hand out _whole nodes_, notably the _normal_ jobs on Fram and Betzy, one has to do it slightly different.
 Here is an example to run a `normal` job with 8 MPI job steps at the same time, each using 16 tasks, thus totalling 128 tasks: